-Consistent with Penal Code section 977 subdivision (c)(1), in felony cases, the court may permit the initial court appearance and arraignment of the accused held in custody, except those indicted by grand jury, to be conducted by two-way electronic audiovideo communication between the accused and the courtroom.
-The accused must be present each time his or her matter is called in court, including when matters are submitted, unless a written waiver is on file.
-Absent a written waiver of appearance, failure of the accused to appear will result in the issuance of a bench warrant.
-A written waiver of appearance will not relieve the accused from appearing in court if the accused has been specifically directed, by the court, to be personally present at any particular proceeding or portion thereof. - (2) Misdemeanor Cases: In misdemeanor cases, the accused may appear in person, or by counsel, or, if permitted by the court, by two-way electronic audiovideo communication between the accused and the courtroom as permitted by Penal Code section 977, subdivisions (a) and (c).
+ii.
+Misdemeanor Cases: In misdemeanor cases, the accused may appear in person, or by counsel, or, if permitted by the court, by two-way electronic audio video communication between the accused and the courtroom as permitted by Penal Code section 977, subdivisions (a) and (c).
 However, the accused must be present in court if specifically ordered as allowed by Penal Code section 977 or otherwise required by statute.
 In misdemeanor cases involving driving under the influence as specified in Penal Code section 977, subdivision (a)(3), the court may order the accused to be present for arraignment, at the time of plea, or at sentencing.
 In misdemeanor domestic violence cases as defined in Penal Code section 977, subdivision (a)(2), the accused must be present for arraignment and sentencing, and at any time during the proceedings when ordered by the Court for the purpose of being informed of the conditions of a protective order issued under to Penal Code section 136.2.

-(d) Appearance of Counsel:
+d) Appearance of Counsel:

-- (1) Counsel of record must appear at all hearings, unless other counsel appear for them or prior arrangements are made with the court.
-Counsel of record must ensure that attorneys appearing "specially" have sufficient knowledge of the case, the schedule of the attorney of record, and/or settlement authority to ensure that all court appearances are meaningful and productive. - (2) Counsel must advise the court of any conflicting appearance in the court of another county before requesting or agreeing to any hearing date.
+- i.
+Counsel of record must appear at all hearings, unless other counsel appears for them, or prior arrangements are made with the court.
+Counsel of record must ensure that attorneys appearing "specially" have sufficient knowledge of the case, the schedule of the attorney of record, and/or settlement authority to ensure that all court appearances are meaningful and productive. - ii.
+Counsel must advise the court of any conflicting appearance in the court of another county before requesting or agreeing to any hearing date.
 Furthermore, counsel must not request or agree to any hearing date in another county that conflicts with a hearing date previously set by this court.